dilnazua/dilnazua/README.md

 ### Hi there 👋
 My name is Dilnaz.
 I am a rising sophomore at Minerva University studying Computer Science and Artificial Intelligence.

+Get in Touch
+💼 Connect with me on [LinkedIn](https://www.linkedin.com/in/dilnaz-uasheva/).

+✉️ Email me at dilnaz.uasheva@uni.minerva.edu

 <!--
 **dilnazua/dilnazua** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.